 Black's KKK past was revealed after his confirmation.

 Then the other shoe dropped.
 Just a few weeks after getting confirmed, a report in the Pittsburgh Post-Gazette revealed Black’s history with the Klan.
 The Pulitzer Prize-winning report by journalist Ray Sprigle featured Black’s 1925 resignation letter from the Klan as proof.

 Outrage erupted.
 Senators who voted for his confirmation argued they would have voted differently had they known Black was a Klan member.
 Even Black’s strongest supporter, FDR, claimed to have had no knowledge of his KKK roots before nominating him to the highest court in the land.

 In response, Black addressed the public in a radio broadcast that reached some 50 million Americans.
-He admitted to being a former KKK member, but spoke briefly on his feelings towards minority groups.
+He admitted to being a former KKK member but spoke briefly about his feelings toward minority groups.